INBPA0211L/notes-2025/week-10/exercises/P110201/sheet-end.md

 1. Print an error message and exit with status code `8` if the file cannot be opened.
 1. The `flight_duration` field of each flight has `2` precision digits in its representation.
 1. You can expect only valid values for all the fields.
+1. Each line is terminated with a newline character.

 ## Sorting records